 I’m one of the lucky ones.
 Over the last few years I have explored some of the most scenic parts of Canada – often with a backpack.
 I have by no means done all the best backpacking trails in Canada but I can tell you that none of these will disappoint.
 Most will make you very happy to be alive – though that may be at the end of the day when you’ve finally dropped your backpack.

-Here are 10 of the most scenic backpacking trips you can do in Canada.
+Here are 10 of the most scenic backpacking trips in Canada you can do, all tested by yours truly.

 Chilkoot Trail, British Columbia, Yukon Territory and Alaska